Kadaire/K-Tech-Industrial-of-Mars/K-Tech Industrial Shipyards/README.md

 ## K225-KTI

 - The first new ship variant that K-Tech Industrial Shipyards designed was the "K225-KTI".
 The original Rusatom-Antonoff AT-K225 Titan was a behemonth, however the improved "K225-KTI" variant is a true monster.
-Boasting two new low-stress hardpoints, two new dedicated drone hardpoints, along with an increased internal processed material storage of 26,000Kg, a reworked thruster layout, andtwo new high-stress hardpoints reinforced to support the ARM-1500 Salvage arms, the K225-KTI is designed to be a true workhorse in the belt.
+Boasting two new low-stress hardpoints, two new dedicated drone hardpoints, along with an increased internal processed material storage of 26,000Kg, a reworked thruster layout, and two new high-stress hardpoints reinforced to support the ARM-1500 Salvage arms, the K225-KTI is designed to be a true workhorse in the belt.
 #
 - Adds a new AT-K225 variant: `K225-KTI`
 - Approximate Cost: `5,000,000 E$`